Contents hide

 Including Acronyms or Abbreviations:

-Examples: The World Health Organization (WHO) has issued new guidelines.
+Examples: The World Health Organisation (WHO) has issued new guidelines.

-Please refer to the United Nations Educational, Scientific and Cultural Organization (UNESCO) website for more information.
+Please refer to the United Nations Educational, Scientific, and Cultural Organisation (UNESCO) website for more information.

 Indicating Optional Elements: